-Florida Department of Environmental Protection (\$ 63,080,365)
+Florida Department of Environmental Protection (\$59,674,901)

-The FDEP's non-CERP South Florida Ecosystem restoration priorities include implementation of the Everglades Forever Act and Restoration Strategies Regional Water Quality Plan and the Northern Everglades and Estuaries Protection Program (NEEPP). \$35 million of the FY 2013-14 SOETF appropriation will be used to fund these programs.
+The FDEP's non-CERP South Florida Ecosystem restoration priorities include implementation of the Everglades Forever Act and Restoration Strategies Regional Water Quality Plan and the Northern Everglades and Estuaries Protection Program (NEEPP).
+Governor Scott's FY 2014-2015 budget proposes \$35 million of the SOETF appropriation to fund these programs.
 Funds will be used for the design, engineering, and construction of Lake Okeechobee Protection Plan projects, Caloosahatchee and St. Lucie River Watershed Protection Plan components, and water quality enhancement projects identified in the state's Long-Term Plan for Achieving Water Quality Goals in the Everglades Protection Area (Long-Term Plan).

 In addition, the FDEP implements water quality improvement programs for the Clean Water Act Section 303d listed water bodies; ecosystem restoration project management; watershed planning and coordination activities; and research and monitoring.
-The FDEP's budget for FY 2013/14 has projected funding of approximately \$28,080,365 for the following activities in south Florida [costs may differ from those reported in the past due to internal realignment and reorganization of staff in various programs, and increased activity for Total Maximum Daily Load (TMDL) and Basin Management Action Plan Development (BMAP) in the Northern Everglades watersheds]:
+The FDEP's budget for FY 2014/2015 has projected funding of approximately \$24,674,900 for the following activities in south Florida [costs may differ from those reported in the past due to internal realignment and reorganization of staff in various programs, and increased activity for Total Maximum Daily Load (TMDL) and Basin Management Action Plan Development (BMAP) in the Northern Everglades watersheds]:

-- Division of Environmental Assessment & Restoration, Southeast & South District Offices: - TMDL and BMAP development, water quality sampling, and technical support (\$489,429) - o South Florida Canal Study (year two of three) (\$230,000) - Mercury Research and Monitoring (ongoing) (\$1,033,753) - State Park Operations and Management (\$19,905,049) - Coastal and Aquatic Managed Areas (\$2,122,134)
+- Division of Environmental Assessment & Restoration, Southeast & South District Offices: - o TMDL and BMAP development, water quality sampling, and technical support (\$855,757) - o South Florida Canal Study (year three of three) (\$215,000) - o Mercury Research and Monitoring (ongoing) (\$30,000) - State Park Operations and Management (\$19,905,049) - Coastal and Aquatic Managed Areas (\$3,669,095)